wasm3/wasm3/DEV.md

 ## Build for microcontrollers

-In `./platforms/` folder there are a bunch of projects for different targets.
+In `./platforms/` folder you can find projects for different targets.
 Some of them are using Platformio, so you can follow the regular pio build process.
 Others have custom instructions in respective `README.md` files.

 ## Running WebAssembly spec tests